-While we’re big fans of the independent record label, we know that the big three labels - Sony Music, Universal Music Group, and Warner Music Group - loom large over the industry and have brought tremendous history to the industry as a whole.
-Under those Big Three are many labels you know and love, and today we want to explore those big names and how they made a name in the industry themselves.
+While we're big fans of the independent record label, we know that the three biggest labels (The Big Three) - Sony Music, Universal Music Group, and Warner Music Group - loom large over the music industry and have brought tremendous history to the industry as a whole.
+Under those Big Three are many successful labels you know and love, and today we want to explore those major record companies, their subsidiary record labels, and how they made a name in the industry for themselves.

-Warner Music is an offshoot of Warner Bros Records, which was formed in the 1950’s when one of Warner Bros famous actors, Tab Hunter, decided to try his hand at music and released a number one chart-topper.
-Sensing an opportunity, Warner Bros Records was formed to make a stand in the music industry, and was transformed into Warner Music in 2011 after being privately bought.
-Over the years, Warner has taken many labels under their wing, including Atlantic Records, Fueled by Ramen, and the indie branch Alternative Distribution Alliance.
+Warner Music is an offshoot of Warner Bros Records, which was formed in the 1950s when one of Warner Brothers' famous actors, Tab Hunter, decided to try his hand at music and released a number one chart-topper.
+Sensing an opportunity, Warner Bros.
+Records was formed to make a stand in the music industry, and it was transformed into Warner Music in 2011 after being privately bought.
+Over the years, Warner has taken many labels under its wing, including Atlantic Records, Fueled by Ramen, and the indie branch Alternative Distribution Alliance.

-Liek Warner, Universal began as an offshoot of Universal Studios, but has now operated separately from the studio since 2004.
-What may come as a surprise is that Universal is actually owned by French media conglomerate known as Vivendi, but this has definitely increased their global reach.
-SInce then, they’ve ushered in pop-heavy labels like Island / Def Jam Records, Republic Records, Cash Money and Young Money.
+Like Warner, Universal began as an offshoot of Universal Studios, but has now operated separately from the studio since 2004.
+What may come as a surprise is that Universal is actually owned by the French media conglomerate known as Vivendi, but this has definitely increased their global reach.
+Since then, they've ushered in pop music-heavy labels like Island / Def Jam Records, Republic Records, Cash Money and Young Money.

 Notable Artists: Shakira, Pearl Jam, Rage Against The Machine, Jennifer Lopez, DJ Khaled, Outkast, Camila Cabello

-Epic Records started its like as a jazz and classical music label on the 1950’s, working with the likes of the Juilliard String Quartet and the Berlin Philharmonic.
-You wouldn’t think that today.
-Since its inception, they’ve broadened their artist library to include pop, R&B, and hip hop.
-Due to popularity, it quickly became one of Sony’s “flagship labels”, garnering
+Epic Records started as a jazz and classical music label in the 1950s, working with the likes of the Juilliard String Quartet and the Berlin Philharmonic.
+You wouldn't think that today.
+Since its inception, they've broadened their artist library to include pop, R&B, and hip hop.
+Due to popularity, it quickly became one of Sony's “flagship labels”.

 Notable Artists: Aviici, BTS, Lionel Richie, Bon Jovi, Ne-Yo, Rihanna, Kanye West, The Killers, Elton John, Shania Twain